mkowalik-git/oci-resource-manager/README.md

 - 🖥️ **Compute Instance Launch**: Spin up new instances faster than you can say "cloud computing"!
 - 🔄 **Instance Management**: Start, stop, and terminate instances with a click.
 No more hunting through menus!
 - 🍀 **Autonomous Database**: Create and manage your smart databases with style.
+- 🪣 **Object Storage**: Create and manage buckets, upload files, and organize your cloud storage like a pro!
+Perfect for storing everything from backups to cat photos.

 ## 🛠️ Prerequisites